jasonppy/jasonppy.github.io/_pages/about.md

 [A Correspondence Variational Autoencoder for Unsupervised Acoustic Word Embeddings](https://arxiv.org/abs/2012.02221)
 Puyuan Peng, Herman Kamper, and Karen Livescu
-In NeurIPS Workshop on Self-Supervised Learning for Speech and Audio Processing, 2020
+The 1st Workshop on Self-Supervised Learning for Speech and Audio Processing at NeurIPS, 2020